Did you know that all high-speed zip lines are required to have an emergency arrest device?

 In the US the ACCT, the Association of Challenge Course Technology, mandates that all zip lines have a backup braking system.
 Here’s the details to help you get in compliance with your zip line’s emergency arrest device.

 In most recreational ropes courses zipline's and zipwire's are designed and constructed in a way that all riders arrive in a controlled way at low speed.
 For longer zipline's, deathride's and flying foxes a braking system is used to brake users smooth, consistently.
 A high-speed zipline with only one braking system could be defined as "single point of failure", since there is no backup or emergency arrest device (EAD).
-This article - based upon the article by our partner Head Rush Technologies - will help you to see if your zipline is in compliance or needs adjustment to give riders the extra safety needed.
+This article will help you to see if your zipline is in compliance or needs adjustment to give riders the extra safety needed.

 What is an emergency arrest device?